theNewDynamic/aba-icc/_how-the-court-works/confirmation-of-charges/confirmation-of-charges.md

 * Pause the hearing to request the OTP to produce additional evidence or change the charges with the evidence presented.

-If dismissed, the OTP can provide additional evidence at a later time in order either to convince the PTC to confirm the previous charges, or start the whole process over with different charges.
+If dismissed, the OTP can provide additional evidence at a later time in order to either convince the PTC to confirm the previous charges, or start the whole process over again with different charges.